jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

 +++ {"id": "Kzqlx7fpXRnJ"}

-# Image generation in JAX: a simple diffusion model
+# Simple diffusion model for image generation in JAX

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jax-ml/jax-ai-stack/blob/main/docs/source/digits_diffusion_model.ipynb)

-In [Debugging in JAX: a Variational autoencoder (VAE) model](digits_vae.ipynb) you explored a simplified version of a [Variational Autoencoder (VAE)](https://en.wikipedia.org/wiki/Variational_autoencoder) trained on the simple digits data.
-In this tutorial you will find the steps to develop, train and perform inferences with a simple diffusion model developed with JAX, Flax, NNX and Optax.
+In [Variational autoencoder (VAE) and debugging in JAX](digits_vae.ipynb) you explored a simplified version of a [Variational Autoencoder (VAE)](https://en.wikipedia.org/wiki/Variational_autoencoder) trained on the simple digits data.
+In this tutorial, you will find the steps to develop, train and perform inferences with a simple diffusion model developed with JAX, Flax, NNX and Optax.
 It includes:
-- preparing the dataset
+- Preparing the dataset
 - Developing the custom diffusion model
 - Creating the loss and training functions
 - Perform the model training using Colab TPU v2 as a hardware accelerator